willianathompson/osticket-prereqs/README.md

 </p>
 <p>

 The MySQL database for osTicket was successfully created.
-The database `osticket` was initialized, and a user `labuser` with the specified password was granted all privileges to the database.
-The necessary privileges were refreshed to ensure proper access and functionality.
+The "osticket" database was set up, and a user called "labuser" was given full access to it with the specified password.
+The privileges were refreshed to make sure everything worked properly and the user had the correct access.

 </p>
 <br />